Best Crypto Cards in Switzerland (2026)

 Card Selection for Swiss Residents

-- Bitget (up to 8%, 7.1% net): Highest return in a zero-CGT jurisdiction.
-Zero FX fee and no annual fee maximize the untaxed cashback.
+- Bitget (up to 8%, 7.1% net): Highest uncapped return in a zero-CGT jurisdiction.
+Zero FX fee and no annual fee maximize the untaxed cashback for high spenders.

 - Crypto.com Icy (4%): Best for frequent flyers. crypto cards with airport lounges at Zurich Airport (ZRH, Switzerland's main hub), Geneva Airport (GVA), and international Priority Pass lounges.
 ZRH is a major hub for SWISS/Lufthansa.

-- Gnosis Pay (5% GNO): Best self-custody option.
+- Gnosis Pay (up to 5% GNO): Best self-custody option.
 Spend from a Safe wallet with 0% FX.
 In Crypto Valley, this is not an exotic feature, it is the expectation.

 - ether.fi (3%, 1% FX): Even in zero-CGT Switzerland, borrowing against staked ETH has value: you preserve your staked position and earn staking yield while spending.
 The 1% FX fee reduces net return but yield preservation justifies it for large ETH holders.